Find support near you

 • If there are fees, how reasonable does these seem, compared to other providers?

-• When answering the questions asked by the service provider, did you feel that you were represented, for example, were you asked questions about your sexual orientation and how you identify?
+• When answering the questions asked by the service provider, did you feel that you were represented?

 Visiting the service

-• Can you visit the provider/service first or attend one or two sessions as a trial and see how you feel.
+• Can you visit the provider/service first or attend one or two sessions as a trial and see how you feel?

-• Trust your gut – if something doesn’t feel right about a service/provider, you may wish to consider another instead.
+• Does it feel right for you?
+Trust yourself if something doesn’t feel right about a service and look for another instead.